 The other big cost to factor in is the cost of flying from Johannesburg to Lilongwe.
 This varies based on demand and how late you book.
 But currently, it ranges from R6,500 to R8,500 per person (which equates to $450 to $650 per person).

 There is not very much we can do to reduce this nightly range.
 However, the following can ensure that you are at the lower end of the scale

 - Try to stay longer at each place so that you can get any long stay offers available

 - Consider staying at the end of June to get the tale end of the shoulder season.
 Or stay early May to get the end of the Green Season

 - Look at northern KwaZulu Natal instead to get that ‘sub-tropical’ feeling.
-Or head to Mauritius!
+Or just give up and head to Mauritius!

 Cedarberg Africa is a specialist tour operator for Southern and East Africa.
 We focus on upmarket tailormade safaris for discerning and busy people.
 We make our money on the difference between our trade rates and the rates that are available to you, so that means that effectively all our years of experience and expertise comes free of charge…